krerkkiat/ontologysim/README.md

 pip
 -----------

-A stable version of Production simulation is periodically updated on pyPi and installed as follows:
+An unstable version of Production simulation is periodically updated on pyPi and installed as follows:

 ````bash
 pip install 'ontologysim@git+https://github.com/krerkkiat/ontologysim.git'